Fuel taxes in Australia: History

-The Commonwealth introduced a twice yearly indexation for Consumer Price Index of fuel excise taxes in 1983.
-In 2001, the Howard Government adjusted the excise rates because of the introduction of the GST and stopped the automatic indexation of the fuel excise tax.
+The Commonwealth introduced a twice yearly indexation for consumer price index of fuel excise taxes in 1983.
+In 2001, the Howard government adjusted the excise rates because of the introduction of the GST and stopped the automatic indexation of the fuel excise tax.

 The second phase of the Australian Fuel Tax Credits Scheme came into effect on 1 July 2008.
 Under these changes, all off-road business use of fuel became eligible for subsidies.
 The changes benefited businesses that do not run large vehicle fleets but consume large amounts of fuel in business processes (such as mining, manufacturing, construction, plant operations) became eligible for a fuel tax credit.

-The indexation of the fuel excise tax was reintroduced by the Abbott Government from 10 November 2014, with indexation being effected twice a year, on 1 February and 1 August.
+The indexation of the fuel excise tax was reintroduced by the Abbott government from 10 November 2014, with indexation being effected twice a year, on 1 February and 1 August.

-State Fuel Taxes
+State fuel taxes

 States no longer apply any fuel taxes.
 Several states used to levy fuel franchise fees until 1997, when the High Court of Australia ruled in Ha v New South Wales that a licence fee based on the value of tobacco was unconstitutional, as it was an excise tax that only the Commonwealth can levy.
 The ruling brought into doubt the revenues of the states, and the states removed their fuel taxes.
 In consequence, the federal government introduced a fuel excise tax and gave the revenue to the states.

 Queensland used to provide an 8.354c/L subsidy on most fuels sold in the state, including on unleaded, blended unleaded, LPG and ethanol.
 The subsidy reflected the lower franchise fee Queensland charged compared to other states prior to 1997.
 This was usually reflected by an 8.354c/L price difference at the pump, as the subsidy was paid directly to retailers.
 The subsidy was removed from 1 July 2009.